Whatsapp Icon

 Self-care

 Lastly, it's important to focus on self-care.
-This includes not only physical care but also taking time for activities you enjoy, spending time with loved ones, and practicing mindfulness or relaxation techniques to help manage stress.
+This includes not only physical care but also taking time for activities you enjoy, spending time with loved ones, and practising mindfulness or relaxation techniques to help manage stress.

 Remember, you're not alone in this journey.
 Utilize the resources available to you, and don't hesitate to ask for help when you need it.